umkoin/umkoin/contrib/tracing/README.md

 =================================================================

-This directory contains scripts showcasing User-space, Statically Defined Tracing (USDT) support for using Umkoin Core on Linux.
+This directory contains scripts showcasing User-space, Statically Defined Tracing (USDT) support for Umkoin Core on Linux using.
 For more information on USDT support in Umkoin Core see the [USDT documentation].

 [USDT documentation]: ../../doc/tracing.md